Turkey men's national under-18 and under-19 basketball team

-The Turkey national under-18 and under-19 basketball team (Ümit Milli Basketbol Takımı) is the national representative for Turkey in men's international under-18 and under-19 basketball tournaments.
+The Turkey men's national under-18 and under-19 basketball team (Ümit Milli Basketbol Takımı) is the national representative for Turkey in international under-18 and under-19 men's basketball tournaments.
 They are formed and run by the Turkish Basketball Federation.

-The team competes at the FIBA U18 European Championship, with the opportunity to qualify for the FIBA Under-19 World Cup.
+The team regularly competes at the FIBA U18 EuroBasket, and also won two bronze medals at the FIBA U19 World Cup.